 10. Maintain a high level of concentration

-If a player allows their mind to wander at those times where they are not directly involved in the play then they will be unprepared for the ball suddenly coming their way and they will be behind the rest of the players in working out what they are going to do.
+If a player allows their mind to wander at those times when they are not directly involved in the play, then they will be unprepared for the ball suddenly coming their way, and they will be behind the rest of the players in working out what they are going to do.